Both creatine and caffeine are helpful on their own.

 And with the help of some credible health and fitness experts, I will ascertain if co-consumption can help you increase muscle mass fast.

-- Both caffeine and creatine are scientifically proven to have performance-enhancing effects.
+- Both caffeine and creatine are scientifically proven to enhance performance, especially in athletes.

 Creatine And Caffeine: What Research Has To Say

 You can find these two substances together in numerous pre-workouts, but they are also available as individual supplements in separate doses.